 About the artist

-With back packing trips to the nearby Santa Ynez and Sierra Nevada mountain ranges, Greg then added California's numerous trout species (including the coveted golden trout, California's state fish) to his fishing "have caught" list.
+With backpacking trips to the nearby Santa Ynez and Sierra Nevada mountain ranges, Greg then added California's numerous trout species (including the coveted golden trout, California's state fish) to his fishing "have caught" list.
 Relocating to Kentucky, then North Carolina, enabled him to fish waters he had only read about.
-Carolina's famous outer banks, the Dan and New rivers of Virginia, and the TVA lakes of the Smokey Mountains added striped & small mouth bass,
+Carolina's famous outer banks, the Dan and New rivers of Virginia, and the TVA lakes of the Smoky Mountains added striped & smallmouth bass,

 bluefish, Spanish & king mackerel to the list.
 Having excelled in art since an early age, he has combined that gift with his love of the outdoors and angling, to create these highly realistic wooden relief carvings.
 Greg now resides just outside of the small town of Linden, Ca. on the Calaveras River, where he lives with Erin, the catch of his lifetime.